ShengHuaWu/Vapor3Series/CRUDControllers/README.md

 We hook up these two operations with `flatMap`, because both of them are asynchronous.
 Here is the first time we encounter `Future` type.
 As I mention at the beginning of this article, Vapor 3 provides asynchronous APIs because it supports SwiftNIO.
-If you are not familiar with `Future` type yet, please read [this document](https://docs.vapor.codes/3.0/getting-started/async/) for more details.
+If you would like to know more about `Future` type yet, please read [this document](https://docs.vapor.codes/3.0/getting-started/async/) for more details.

 Secondly, our `UsersController` should be able to retrieve our `User` model.
 Please append the following lines below `createHandler` method we just wrote.